NumbersAlpha/Family-Tree/README.md

 In this case, the values of ADiff and BDiff will affect their relations.
 The lower the *Diff*, the closer that person is to the most common relative.

 ## Pseudo Code

+//Create class person{

+//Create constructor(name, parent){

+//Create functions: this.name = name this.parent = parent}}

+//Given person A and person B with a name and parent

+//Create an array for A:

+//let personA equal A

+//let ALineage be the array

+//let ADepth equal 0

+//while personA is not null,

+//increment ADepth

+//push personA.name into ALineage

+//make personA equal personA.parent

+//Create an array for B:

+//let personB equal B

+//let BLineage be the array

+//let BDepth equal 0

+//while personB is not null,

+//increment BDepth

+//push personB.name into BLineage

+//make personB equal personB.parent

+//if A and B are equal, print(‘Person A and Person B are the same person!’)

+// else, let ADiff=0, let BDiff=0

+//for (let j = 0; j < BDepth; j++) {

+//BDiff++

+//for (let i = 0; i < ADepth; i++) {

+//ADiff++

+//if (ALineage[i] equals BLineage[j]) {print(ALineage[i], ‘is the most common ancestor’)}